 Q. How do I set up a gas pressure washer?

-Generally, it’s straightforward.
-Connect the necessary hose and spray gun, add fuel and oil, run water to prime, then pull the cord to start.
+Generally, setting up a gas pressure washer is a straightforward process.
+Connect the hose and spray gun, add fuel and oil, run water to prime, then pull the cord to start.
 Each machine may have minor differences, so reading the instructions is vital for proper operation.

 Q. How long does a gas pressure washer usually last?

-There are lots of variables, so it’s difficult to offer an accurate time frame.
+There are many variables, so offering an accurate time frame is difficult.
 Some manufacturers provide a rating in hours.
 If properly maintained, anywhere from 500 to several thousand hours is possible.